Wambita/ascii-web/README.md

 Contributions are welcome.
 Please adhere to the existing coding standards and include unit tests for any new features or changes.
 Ensure to thoroughly test the code before pushing any updates.
 If you encounter any issues or have suggestions for improvement, feel free to submit an issue, pull request or propose a change!

+Please follow these steps to contribute:

+   1. Fork the repository
+   2. Create a new branch (git checkout -b feature/AmazingFeature)
+   3. Commit your changes (git commit -m 'Add some AmazingFeature')
+   4. Push to the branch (git push origin feature/AmazingFeature)
+   5. Open a Pull Request

 ## License